Skate Canada Parent Code of Conduct

 Policies for Safety and Sportsmanship

-• CSA approved helmets are mandatory for all Skaters not skating on a StarSkate session bike helmets will not be permitted
+- CSA approved helmets are mandatory for all skaters not in StarSkating sessions.
+Bike helmets will not be permitted.

 All complaints or concerns must be addressed to the board in writing; either given to an executive member/coach or by email.
 A decision, if required, will be made at the next scheduled board meeting.
 Executive members may not be sought out individually at the arena, their home or place of business to register complaints.